MFESCOBARF/ssp_cl/README.md

 # SSP_Chile
-This repository stores the notebook to run the SSP model on Mexico's mitigation scenarios.
+This repository stores the notebook to run the SSP model on Chile mitigation scenarios.

 ## Get Started